aerjay/algal-blooms/README.md

 - **Benjamin Lee, B.**
 >
 - **James Xie, B. ASc.
 Engineering Chemistry**
-> James is an operations consultant at Stroud International, with experience in both project management and engineering design in manufacturing and energy industries.
+> James is an operations consultant at Stroud International, with experience in project management and engineering design.
 James has designed remote sensing and astrobiology payloads as part of the University Rover Challenge and Canadian Satellite Design Challenge, and is currently the assistant project manager for the 2019-2020 SEDS Canada CAN-SBX Challenge.
 - **Kal Radikov, B. ASc.
 Computer Engineering**
 >